Vladimir-csp/uwsm/README.md

 `exec systemctl --user start --wait wayland-wm@${wm}.service`

-Still if login session is terminated, wayland session will continue running, most likely no longer accessible.
+Still if login session is terminated, wayland session will continue running, most likely no longer being accessible.

-To also bind it the other way around, traps are used:
+To also bind it the other way around, shell traps are used:

 `trap "if systemctl --user is-active -q wayland-wm@${wm}.service ; then systemctl --user --stop wayland-wm@${wm}.service ; fi" INT EXIT HUP TERM`